Falkland Islanders vote overwhelmingly to keep British rule

 Falkland islanders, who are enjoying an economic boom thanks partly to the sale of oil and natural gas exploration licenses, say they do not expect Monday’s result to sway Argentina.

-“Argentina’s stance on the Falklands will stay the same,” said Stanley resident Craig Paice, wearing a T-shirt bearing the slogan “Our Islands, Our Decision” as he waited to vote on Monday.
+“Argentina’s stance on the Falklands will stay the same,” said Stanley resident Craig Paice, wearing a t-shirt with the slogan “Our Islands, Our Decision” as he waited to vote on Monday.

 “But hopefully the world will now listen and know the people of the Falkland Islands have a voice.”